sundeepbassi/quizzy-movies/README.md

   I spoke to my mentor on the 14th of September and explained how I had tried to create a new project as I could understand how dry repetitive code in many files was not productive.
 I explained that I had put a lot of effort into redisgning my project.
 During my mid term review with my mentor I explained that I was still not happy with my project and that I would would need to go back to the drawing board and simplify what i could do for the project however I had learnt a lot through the process.

+  Checked on w3c Markup Validation service and 2 errors were reported in no closing div tag on line 13.
+This was rectified and another validation test was conducted and there were no errors or warnings.

   8.4 supported screens and browsers